phetsims/gas-properties/doc/model.md

 is added at lower pressures, but the noise is surpressed as temperature decreases.
 Noise is disabled when pressure is being held constant.
 See [PressureGauge](https://github.com/phetsims/gas-properties/blob/master/js/common/model/PressureGauge.js)
 if you'd like more specifics.
-If desired, the noise can be disabled via the `pressureNoise` query paramter.
+If desired, the noise can be disabled via query parameter `pressureNoise=false`.

 ## Hold Constant